nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 2 - The UNIX Architecture and Command Usage.markdown

     **Multitasking** means that a single user can run multiple jobs at the same time, with one job running in the foreground and others running in the background.

 4.  **System calls** are a handful of functions, written in C and built into the kernel, that user programs use to communicate with the kernel and access hardware.
-The power of UNIX lies in the fact that all flavors use the same system calls, which makes it easier to port software from one UNIX machine to another.
+The power of UNIX lies in the fact that all UNIX flavors use the same system calls, which makes it easier to port software from one UNIX machine to another.

-    In contrast to a Windows system, where C programmers must use standard library functions, the C programmer in the UNIX environment has complete access to both the system call library and standard library functions, making it a more powerful environment.
+    In contrast to a Windows system, where C programmers must use the C standard library functions, the C programmer in the UNIX environment has complete access to both the system call library and C standard library functions, making it a more powerful environment.

 5. Many UNIX commands are designed to perform simple rather than complex tasks as part of the "small is beautiful" philosophy adopted by its designers.